 Directory of members

-Elinor is a retired library administrator, and has been telling traditional folktales, fairytales and myths in schools, libraries and other venues to listeners of all ages for almost 30 years.
+Elinor is a retired library administrator, and has been telling traditional folktales, fairy tales and myths in schools, libraries and other venues to listeners of all ages for over 30 years.
 She discovered storytelling when she decided to attend a storytelling workshop with Laura Simms instead of the regular "How to run your library good with no money" sort of sessions she was supposed to attend at library conferences.
-Her friendship with the legendary Newfoundland fiddler, storyteller and bon-vivant, Emile Benoit, and further conference sessions with Rita Cox and Bob Barton sealed the deal.After 22 years with the Newfoundland Public Libraries, Elinor left to work with Learning through the Arts in schools in Western Newfoundland for six years.
+Her friendship with the legendary Newfoundland fiddler, storyteller and bon-vivant, Emile Benoit, and further conference sessions with Rita Cox and Bob Barton sealed the deal.After 22 years with the Newfoundland Public Libraries, Elinor left to work as a storyteller with" Learning through the Arts" in schools in Western Newfoundland for six years.
 In 2001, she received a "Mentorship Award" from the Royal Conservatory of Music for her storytelling work with Learning through the Arts.
-She has been involved with Corner Brook's long-standing March Hare Poetry Festival since 1997, acting as host /storyteller at the childrens program" The Mad Hatter's Tea Party and was made March Hare Special Honouree in 2008.
+She was involved with Corner Brook's long-standing March Hare Poetry Festival since 1997, acting as host /storyteller at the children's program" The Mad Hatter's Tea Party and was made March Hare Special Honouree in 2008.
 She lived in Newfoundland for 32 years, but her roots go so deep in Nova Scotia, she wonders why she does not have webbed feet or six toes.
-Her biggest geneaological thrill was discovering that her 2nd cousin 5 times removed was the Baptist missionary Silas Tertius Rand, who, though a failure at collecting souls for the Baptist persuasion, learned the language, and collected, translated and published a rich treasury of oral history and literature from the Mi'kmaq people of Nova Scotia.
+Her biggest geneaological thrill was discovering that her 2nd cousin 5 times removed was the Baptist missionary Silas Tertius Rand, who, though a failure at collecting souls for the Baptist persuasion, learned the language, and collected, translated and published a rich treasury of oral history and stories from the Mi'kmaq people of Nova Scotia.
 She moved back to Nova Scotia in 2011, where she is active with the Storytellers Circle of Halifax.
 Along with other SCH members she tells stories at a local Seniors Centre, and participates in a number of museum and fund-raising events.
 She tells stories to audiences of all ages, and is willing to travel - a little.